 - Do not send messages that you have written when you are angry, even anonymous ones.
 In the online world, angry messages are known as "flaming" and are considered bad behavior.
 Venting and flaming are two different things.
 It is possible to vent without becoming "ugly."
-Stick to the facts of what is causing you frustration. - Do not send messages that are written all in upper case; this is the visual equivalent of SHOUTING.
-It is considered aggressive and is considered bad behavior.
+Stick to the facts of what is causing you frustration. - Do not send messages written in the upper case; this is the visual equivalent of SHOUTING.
+It is considered aggressive and is regarded as bad behavior.
 If you ever feel like shouting a message, take a deep breath, and wait until you have calmed down before responding.
 Then, respond calmly and factually.